smart post preloader

 Use Version Control for Everything

-Database migrations, infrastructure configuration, environment variables (excluding secrets), and API contracts should all live in version control alongside application code.
+Database migrations, infrastructure configuration, and API contracts should all live in version control alongside application code.

 The Core Principle